Highlights of Holland and Flanders: Amsterdam to Bruges

 Day 7: Ghent – Bruges (22 km/13 mi. or 45 km/28 mi.)

 Today you will cycle from Ghent through the beautiful Flemish countryside of western Flanders to Bruges, widely described as the ‘Venice of the North’ and arguably the most beautiful of all the Flemish cities.
 Bruges attracts more than two million visitors every year who come to see the picturesque medieval town center of the UNESCO World Heritage-listed historic city and a long list of historic attractions.
 An outstanding example of a medieval historic settlement, Bruges has managed to maintain its historic fabric as it has evolved over the centuries, with the result that today the city’s original Gothic buildings form an integral part of the town’s identity.
 While you are here you can visit one of Bruges many museums or simply take in the stunning beauty and culture of this unforgettable city from the comfort of a sidewalk café.
-Dinner tonight (not included) will be in town in a restaurant of your choice (recommendations available on board).

 Day 8 (Sat): Bruges